112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 the7r. . "

-Then who -'oes 2
-have are running .
+Then who -'oes 2 have are running .

 The locomotives which the Fi.--reh

+## the French and the Germans

 69